rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 - The **fend expected data** contain the learned correction value to remove biases related to fends for each bin.
 - The **enrichment expected data** contain the expected reads count for each bin, considering the linear distance between read pairs and the learned correction parameters.
 - The **normalized fend data** contain the corrected read count for each bin.
-- The **normalized enrichment data** ("observed over expected" matrix) contain the enrichment value (O/E) for each bin.
+- The **normalized enrichment data** (observed over expected matrix) contain the enrichment value (O/E) for each bin.

 **Note!**

-If you need only the normalized contact matrices and do not need A/B compartment analysis, there is no need to calculate also the enrichment data.
-If you do not need the expected data, do not save it since they are the biggest files and the process may take time.
+If you need only the normalized (corrected counts) contact matrices and do not need A/B compartment analysis, there is no need to calculate also the enrichment data.
+If you do not need the expected data, do not save it since they are the biggest files and the process may take longer time.

 To normalize the data, the script [HiCtool_yaffe_tanay.py](/scripts/HiCtool_yaffe_tanay.py) is used.